ArminDjidelija/Teachy-learning-assistant/README.md

 # Topdzije - projekat : Teachy
+My colleagues and I took part in this year's hackathon, which was organized by our Local BEST Group in Mostar with the main focus of this year's theme being AI in Education.
+Our solution was a Learning Management System for schools and universities called "Teachy".

+"Topdžije" team:

+• Ensar Čevra

+• Zaim Mehić

+• Armin Đidelija

+• Adnan Humačkić

+• Nedim Mustafić

 Tehnologije korištene u projektu: OpenAI, Angular, ASP.NET Core, SQL, HTML, CSS, JS, TS, Bootstrap

 Uputstvo za korištenje: